Intersections: An International Mosaic Arts and Education Symposium

 https://dugaldmacinnesart.com/home.html

 Karen Ami is the Founder & Creative Director of The Chicago Mosaic School the first and only Not-For-Profit school for Mosaic Arts Education outside of Europe.
 She teaches and lectures internationally and is both a curator and consultant for contemporary mosaic exhibitions.
-Ami recently completed an Arts Residency and exhibition at Somos Berlin, 2024 as part of her dissertation project.
-Ami exhibits her artwork internationally and is the only American awarded first prize in the Prix Picassiette International Mosaics Exhibition ( 2014).
-She was given the title of Gran Caviliare dell’ Ordine di San Martino, Italy for her contributions to Mosaics and Art Education.
-Her sculptures, mosaics and installations can be found in public and private collections around the world.https://karenami.com/about
+Ami is finishing her PhD in Mosaic: The Interdisciplinary Art of Brokenness, Chaos and Repair at the Liverpool College of Art and Design.
+Ami exhibits her artwork internationally and is the only American awarded first prize in the Prix Picassiette International Mosaics Exhibition (2014).
+She has recently exhibited in Berlin, Italy and Chicago and her sculptures, mosaics and installations can be found in public and private collections around the world.https://karenami.com/about

 https://www.gallerygocm.com/permanant-collection?lightbox=dataItem-iz5van8d1